 How Long is Cocaine Detectable in Your Body?

-The durations of the presence of cocaine traces in your body are indicative.
-From one person to another, a cocaine detection test can give different results.
+The duration of the presence of cocaine traces in your body are indicative.
+Firstly, cocaine use symptoms.
+Secondly, from one person to another, a cocaine detection test can give different results.
 It all depends on additional factors such as:

 - The duration of cocaine use